-The OCR2 Register is double buffered when using any of the pulse width modulation (PWM) modes.
+The OCR2 Register is double buffered when using any of the Pulse Width Modulation (PWM) modes.
 For the normal and Clear Timer on Compare (CTC) modes of operation, the double buffering is disabled.
 The double buffering synchronizes the update of the OCR2 Compare Register to either top or bottom of the counting sequence.
 The synchronization prevents the occurrence of odd-length, non-symmetrical PWM pulses, thereby making the output glitch-free.

-The OCR2 Register access may seem complex, but this is not the case.
+The OCR2 Register access may seem complex, but this is not case.
 When the double buffering is enabled, the CPU has access to the OCR2 Buffer Register, and if double buffering is disabled the CPU will access the OCR2 directly.

-Force Output Compare

-In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC2) bit.
-Forcing Compare Match will not set the OCF2 Flag or reload/clear the timer, but the OC2 pin will be updated as if a real Compare Match had occurred (the COM21:0 bits settings define whether the OC2 pin is set, cleared or toggled).

-Compare Match Blocking by TCNT2 Write

-All CPU write operations to the TCNT2 Register will block any Compare Match that occurs in the next timer clock cycle, even when the timer is stopped.
-This feature allows OCR2 to be initialized to the same value as TCNT2 without triggering an interrupt when the Timer/Counter clock is enabled.

-Using the Output Compare Unit

-Since writing TCNT2 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT2 when using the output compare channel, independently of whether the Timer/Counter is running or not.
-If the value written to TCNT2 equals the OCR2 value, the Compare Match will be missed, resulting in incorrect waveform generation.
-Similarly, do not write the TCNT2 value equal to BOTTOM when the counter is down-counting.
+Force Output In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC2) bit.
+Forcing compare match will not set the Compare OCF2 Flag or reload/clear the timer, but the OC2 pin will be updated as if a real compare match had occurred (the COM21:0 bits settings define whether the OC2 pin is set, cleared or toggled).
+Compare Match All CPU write operations to the TCNT2 Register will block any compare match that occurs in the Blocking by TCNT2 next timer clock cycle, even when the timer is stopped.
+This feature allows OCR2 to be initialized Write to the same value as TCNT2 without triggering an interrupt when the Timer/Counter clock is enabled.
+Using the Output Since writing TCNT2 in any mode of operation will block all compare matches for one timer clock Compare Unit cycle, there are risks involved when changing TCNT2 when using the output compare unit, independently of whether the Timer/Counter is running or not.
+If the value written to TCNT2 equals the OCR2 value, the compare match will be missed, resulting in incorrect waveform generation.
+Similarly, do not write the TCNT2 value equal to BOTTOM when the counter is downcounting.
 The setup of the OC2 should be performed before setting the Data Direction Register for the port pin to output.
-The easiest way of setting the OC2 value is to use the force output compare (FOC2) strobe bit in Normal mode.
+The easiest way of setting the OC2 value is to use the Force Output Compare (FOC2) strobe bit in Normal mode.
 The OC2 Register keeps its value even when changing between Waveform Generation modes.
 Be aware that the COM21:0 bits are not double buffered together with the compare value.
 Changing the COM21:0 bits will take effect immediately.

-Compare Match Output Unit

-The Compare Output mode (COM21:0) bits have two functions.
-The Waveform Generator uses the COM21:0 bits for defining the Output Compare (OC2) state at the next Compare Match.
-Also, the COM21:0 bits control the OC2 pin output source.
+Compare Match The Compare Output mode (COM21:0) bits have two functions.
+The Waveform Generator uses the COM21:0 bits for defining the Output Compare (OC2) state at the next compare match.
+Also, Output Unit the COM21:0 bits control the OC2 pin output source.
 Figure 56 shows a simplified schematic of the logic affected by the COM21:0 bit setting.
 The I/O Registers, I/O bits, and I/O pins in the figure are shown in bold.
-Only the parts of the general I/O port control registers (DDR and PORT) that are affected by the COM21:0 bits are shown.
+Only the parts of the general I/O Port Control Registers (DDR and PORT) that are affected by the COM21:0 bits are shown.
 When referring to the OC2 state, the reference is for the internal OC2 Register, not the OC2 pin.

-Figure 56.
-Compare Match Output Unit, Schematic

-The general I/O port function is overridden by the Output Compare (OC2) from the waveform generator if either of the COM21:0 bits are set.
-However, the OC2 pin direction (input or output) is still controlled by the Data Direction Register (DDR) for the port pin.
-The Data Direction Register bit for the OC2 pin (DDR_OC2) must be set as output before the OC2 value is visible on the pin.
-The port override function is independent of the Waveform Generation mode.

-The design of the output compare pin logic allows initialization of the OC2 state before the output is enabled.
-Note that some COM21:0 bit settings are reserved for certain modes of operation.
-See "8-bit Timer/Counter Register Description" on page 128.

-Compare Output Mode and Waveform Generation

-The Waveform Generator uses the COM21:0 bits differently in normal, CTC, and PWM modes.
-For all modes, setting the COM21:0 = 0 tells the waveform generator that no action on the OC2 Register is to be performed on the next Compare Match.
-For compare output actions in the non-PWM modes refer to Table 52 on page 129.
-For fast PWM mode, refer to Table 53 on page 129, and for phase correct PWM refer to Table 54 on page 130.

-A change of the COM21:0 bits state will take effect at the first Compare Match after the bits are written.
-For non-PWM modes, the action can be forced to have an immediate effect by using the FOC2 strobe bits.

-Modes of Operation

-The mode of operation (i.e., the behavior of the Timer/Counter and the Output Compare pins) is defined by the combination of the Waveform Generation mode (WGM21:0) and Compare Output mode (COM21:0) bits.
-The Compare Output mode bits do not affect the counting sequence, while the Waveform Generation mode bits do.
-The COM21:0 bits control whether the PWM output generated should be inverted or not (inverted or non-inverted PWM).
-For non-PWM modes the COM21:0 bits control whether the output should be set, cleared, or toggled at a Compare Match (See "Compare Match Output Unit" on page 121.).

-For detailed timing information refer to "Timer/Counter Timing Diagrams" on page 126.
+For detailed timing information refer to "Timer/Counter Timing Diagrams" on page 123.